lamortenera/epicseg/README.md

 devtools::install_github("lamortenera/epicseg")
 ```

-To use the command line interface to epicseg, you need to create an exectuable to be used with Rscript:
+To use the command line interface to epicseg, you need to create an executable to be used with Rscript:

 ```R
 library(epicseg)